qgis/QGIS-Mac-Packager/qgis_deps/README.md

 Build QGIS-deps
 ---------------

-1. Update config.conf
+1. Update config.conf (usually not needed)
-2. run `./distribute.sh -mqgis`
+2. Run `./distribute.sh -mqgis_deps`
+3. Enjoy

 Build QGIS (Qt Creator)
 -----------------------

-0. build QGIS-deps or download&extract from qgis download area
+0. Build QGIS-deps or download&extract from qgis download area
 1. Go to the qgis-deps folder and activate virtualenv (source bin/activate)
 2. Open QT Creator and load CMakeLists of QGIS
 3. Setup Kit in Qt Creator with QT from /opt/QT (as in prerequisities)